Client climbing stairs during ADL training at Kenaz Training in Langley BC

 If you're caring for a parent, spouse, or loved one who's struggling with daily tasks, we work with your whole family, including teaching you safe techniques to help between sessions.
 ADL training gives them professional support and you peace of mind.

-Our Approach to ADL Training
+How Our Langley ADL Training Program Works

-Functional Assessment of Daily Tasks
+Step 1: Functional Assessment of Daily Tasks

-We evaluate how you currently perform key daily activities — standing from a chair, walking, reaching overhead, gripping objects, climbing stairs, and more.
+We evaluate how you currently perform key daily activities: standing from a chair, walking, reaching overhead, gripping objects, climbing stairs, and more.
 This tells us exactly where to focus.

-Targeted Exercises That Mirror Real Life
+Step 2: Targeted Exercises That Mirror Real Life

 Instead of generic gym movements, we practice the exact motions you need.
 If getting out of the bathtub is hard, we work on the strength and technique for that specific movement.
 If carrying groceries is the goal, we train grip strength, arm endurance, and balance while walking with weight.

-Progressive Difficulty
+Step 3: Progressive Difficulty

 We start with what you can do comfortably and gradually increase the challenge as your strength and confidence grow.
-There is no rush — steady progress is the goal.
+There is no rush.
+Steady progress is the goal.

-Home Exercise Programs
+Step 4: Home Exercise Programs

 Between sessions, you will have a simple, easy-to-follow home exercise program.
 These exercises are designed to be done safely at home and reinforce the progress you make in our facility.
 We can also include instructions for family members or caregivers who want to help.